Would You Like to Get Your Book Noticed?

-Like you, I don’t have enough time.
+But maybe you don’t have enough time.

 Oh, did I mention not enough time to write?
 That too.

-So the last thing I ever wanted to do was make a trailer for my book.
+As you can imagine, the last thing I ever wanted to do was make a trailer for my book.
 Sure, I could record myself talking the book up — not a bad idea if I already had fans, but hardly my concept of compelling video.
 And if I didn’t want to watch it, why would anyone else who didn’t already know me?

 Thinking about the time and money it would take to make a book trailer — or paying someone else to do it — made my stomach churn.
 Not to mention that I’ve never bought a book based on a trailer, or ever run across a trailer that didn’t bore me to distraction.